tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/2/LessonPlan.md

 * **Note:** Editing access is not available for this document.
 If you wish to modify the slides, create a copy by navigating to File and selecting "Make a copy...".

-* The time tracker for this lesson can be viewed here: [Time Tracker](TimeTracker.xlsx).
+* The Time Tracker for this lesson can be viewed here: [Time Tracker](TimeTracker.xlsx).

 - - -

 ### 1. Instructor Do: Welcome Class (5 min)

-In this section, you will give a broad overview of today's class.

-Welcome students to the second day of the time series unit, and briefly summarize key concepts from day 1:
+Welcome students to the second day of the time series unit, and start with a brief summary of key concepts from Day 1:

 * A time series can be decomposed into components such as trend, noise, and seasonality.

 * Tools such as the Hodrick-Prescott filter and EWMA can be used to identify trends in a time series.

-Describe to students what they will be learning today:
+Then, inform students that today, they will learn how to:

-* They will learn how to detect and convert non-stationary data to stationary.
+* Detect and convert non-stationary data to stationary.

-* They will learn to model volatility in a time series.
+* Model volatility in a time series.

-* They will learn to use powerful time series models, ARMA,  ARIMA, and GARCH, to forecast financial data.
+* Use powerful time series models, ARMA,  ARIMA, and GARCH, to forecast financial data.

 - - -